Athif-dev/Athif-dev/README.md

 💻 Most used line of code "npm start".

-📖 I’m currently learning MERN.
+📖 I’m currently using MERN.

-📧 How to reach me athif045@gmail.com.
+📧 How to reach me athifcodewiz@gmail.com.
 ⚡ Fun fact: I play games and go to the GYM very often.